Liberty Flames and Lady Flames: Men's basketball

 The Liberty Flames men's basketball program began in 1972 under head coach Dan Manley.
 The Flames finished 13-14 in the inaugural season.
 As of the 2009–10 season, the Flames have had 8 different head coaches of their men's team (Dan Manley (1972–77), Harley Swift (1977–78), Dale Gibson (1978–81), Jeff Meyer (1981–97), Randy Dunton (1997–98 and 2003–07), Mel Hankinson (1998–03), Ritchie McKay (2007–09 and 2015–present) and Dale Layer (2009–2015).
 As of the start of the 2019-2020 season, the Flames have an overall record of 691–723.

 Liberty has reached the postseason eight times in its NCAA Division I history.
 The Flames fell to North Carolina (71–51) in the first round of the 1994 NCAA tournament after winning the Big South tournament.
-Liberty lost to St. Joseph's (82–63) in the 2004 NCAA tournament after defeating High Point (89–44) to claim its second Big South Conference Tournament Championship.
+Liberty lost to St. Joseph's (82–63) in the 2004 NCAA tournament after defeating High Point (89–44) to claim its second Big South Conference tournament championship.
 Upon falling in the semi-finals of the Big South Conference tournament in the 2008–09 season, the Flames were invited to the inaugural CollegeInsider.com Postseason Tournament (CIT).
 Liberty defeated Rider in the first round before falling to James Madison in the quarterfinals.
 Their next postseason appearance was in 2013, when they won the Big South tournament and followed it with a loss to North Carolina A&T in the First Four of the NCAA Tournament.
 The 2016–17 season was the first of four consecutive seasons in which the Flames advanced to the postseason, with another CIT appearance.
 The Flames defeated Norfolk State and Samford before losing to UMBC (which would go on to score a historic upset of Virginia in the next season's NCAA tournament).
 They again made the CIT in 2018, defeating North Carolina A&T and Central Michigan before losing to UIC.
 In the Flames' first ASUN season of 2018–19, they won the ASUN Tournament and scored their first NCAA tournament win in an upset over Mississippi State.
 They lost in the second round to Virginia Tech.
 The Flames won the ASUN Tournament again in 2020, but the NCAA tournament was not held due to COVID-19.

-Liberty won the 1980 NCCAA National Championship against Point Loma College (68–65).
-The 2012–13 squad saw Liberty win the Big South championship with a 15-20 (6-10 Big South) record, only the second time in NCAA history a 20-loss team played in the NCAA Division I tournament.